hotwax/oms-documentation/user-manuals/receiving.md

 **2. View ASN Details:**

-Once ASN is located, store associates can tap to view the ASN details including expected SKUs along with product names, SKU codes, images, and expected inventory counts.
+Once ASN is located, store associates can tap to view the ASN details including SKUs along with their names, SKU codes, images, and expected inventory counts.

 **3. Locate Items:**